-Join Scott Gardner for an in-depth discussion in this video Work with Auto Layout constraints, part of iOS UI Development with Visual Tools.
+Join Scott Gardner for an in-depth discussion in this video Work with Auto Layout constraints, part of iOS App Development: UI with Visual Tools.

 - [Voiceover] I'll add some more constraints…to the project I started…and created a single Auto Layout constraint in.…This time I'll create a height constraint…on the blue view relative to its superview.…To do this, I'll control drag…from the blue view to its superview.…In the pop-up that appears, I'll click Equal Heights.…In complex layouts, it's often easier…to use the document outline when control dragging…between two views to create constraints.…I can do so by opening the document outline…and control dragging between views as we see here.…